-Contributors are entitled purchase one copy of the Issue of the Dream Catcher in which they are published at the special price of £3.00 which includes postage.
+Contributors are entitled purchase up to two copies of the Issue of the Dream Catcher in which they are published at the special price of £3.00 which includes postage.
 European International contributors will be asked to contribute to postage.
-We do not police this offer and will honour multiple sales at this price but we do ask that second and subsequent copies are purchased at the full price.
+We do not police this offer and will honour multiple sales at this price but we do ask that third and subsequent copies are purchased at the full price.
 Contributors will be sent details of how to do this about a month before publication.

 Your review must include the following information:

 Whilst your review should be your honest opinion of the book and its literary merits we will probably not publish a coruscating review even if the book deserves it.
 We are interested in covering books our readers would be interested in and your thoughts on their relative merits.
 Do not be afraid to criticise but please draw attention to the book’s merits too.